What's the timetable?

 top

-If the cables are broken, as has happened for a variety of reasons with other marine
+are broken, as has happened for a variety of reasons with other marine cables, repair

 Locating the break is done using feedback from the fibre optic strand in the cable